Wednesday, April 1, 2026

 Photo by Amy LV

-Linda is hosting today's Poetry Friday roundup over at A Word Edgewise with a cool poetry mash-up.
-Each Friday, all are invited to share poems, poem books, poetry ideas, and friendship in this open and welcoming poetry community.
+Margaret is hosting today's Poetry Friday roundup over at Reflections on the Teche with three different poems in three different forms offering three different small journeys.
+Each Poetry Friday, all are invited to share poems, poem books, poetry ideas, and friendship in this open and welcoming poetry community.

 xo,